Pero's Bridge: Pero

-The bridge is named after who lived from around 1753 to 1798, arriving in Bristol from the Caribbean Island of Nevis in 1783.
+The bridge is named after the who lived from around 1753 to 1798, arriving in Bristol from the Caribbean Island of Nevis in 1783.
 He was enslaved by merchant John Pinney (1740–1818) who lived at 7 Great George Street.
 Pinney also brought his wife's maid with him, Frances Coker, who had also been born a slave, but Pinney had freed her in 1778.

 History

 The bridge was designed by the Irish artist Eilis O'Connell, in conjunction with Ove Arup & Partners engineers.
 It was formally opened in 1999 by Paul Boateng MP, then a Home Office minister.
 The name of the bridge was attacked by then Liberal Democrat councillor Stephen Williams.
 He condemned the decision as "gesture politics", instead wanting a statue or permanent memorial to remember Bristol's role in the slave trade.
 Eilis O'Connell commented "The council can call it what they want, but Pero's Bridge sounds a bit political."
-Hundreds of people now attach padlocks to the bridge as a sign of affection to each other.
+Hundreds of people now attach padlocks to the bridge as a sign of affection for each other.

 For four days in June 2020, the Statue of Edward Colston, a Bristolian slave trader, lay at the bottom of the harbour directly south of the bridge after being toppled from its plinth by protestors during the George Floyd protests.
 It was then retrieved by the council and put in storage.
 It now resides as a permanent feature in Bristol's M-Shed museum shown now lying instead of standing, with all original protest graffiti maintained.

 In July 2025 an inspection found "major structural issues" with the bridge, which lead to the introduction of a 1 tonne weight limit and a "no lift notice" being placed on the bridge.
 As of September 2025 these restrictions were still in place, with Bristol City Council seeking to re-allocate £200,000 of funds to repairing the bridge in addition to removing nearly 3 tonnes of "love locks" from the bridge.

+During a routine test of the bridge's opening mechanism on the morning of 13 August 2026, the bridge suffered a structural malfunction, causing the central section of the bridge to drop suddenly and become misaligned with the rest of the bridge.
+As a result of the incident, the bridge has been closed until further notice for both pedestrians and boats, with Bristol Ferry Boats having to close the landing at the Cascade Steps at the end of St Augustine's Reach.